clarive/cla-icons-plugin/README.md

 ## How to use

-Once the plugin is installed and ready for its use.
-You can start using it by going to your web browser and type the next url:
+Once the plugin is installed and ready for its use, you can start using it by going to your web browser and type the next url:

     {Clarive-URI}/plugin/{plugin-Folder-Name}/show-icons

-The plugin will automatly look for all icons in the platform available for their use, and show them sorted by folder and alphabetically.
+The plugin will automatically look for all icons in the platform available for their use, and show them sorted by folder and alphabetically.